 Clutter Is The Common Denominator

 But why does the space “stop working” for a family?
 What does that even mean?
-Maybe homeowners have stopped trying to conform to their home and instead have gone out of control, holding on to much more stuff than they need.
+Maybe homeowners have stopped trying to conform to their homes and instead have gone out of control, holding on to much more than they need.

 Maybe they have stopped objectively looking at their possessions altogether.
 Things accumulate without anyone noticing, and one day they realize there is stuff everywhere, and they can no longer put things away even if they tried.
-Or they can’t use specific home spaces because their stuff occupies all their living space.
+Or they can only use specific home spaces if their stuff occupies all their living space.